 Germline Gene Therapy Concerns

-While eliminating a disease entirely in a family is a spectacular benefit, the concern is that, if something unforeseen occurs (such as the leukemia the was introduced to some of the first group of children treated for an immune deficiency syndrome using a gene therapy approach), the genetic problem is passed onto the unborn children of future generations.
-The concern regarding propagating gene therapy germline errors or side effects to future generations is certainly itself serious enough to halt any consideration of germline genetic therapy but mistakes are not the only issue.
+While eliminating a disease entirely in a family is a spectacular benefit, the concern is that, if something unforeseen occurs (such as the leukemia that was introduced to some of the first group of children treated for an immune deficiency syndrome using a gene therapy approach), the genetic problem is passed onto the unborn children of future generations.
+The concern regarding propagating gene therapy germline errors or side effects to future generations is certainly itself serious enough to halt any consideration of germline gene therapy, but mistakes are not the only issue.

 Genetic Enhancements Is Not a Concern Now